Ukraine rebounds from Russian barrage, restores power supply - NewsBreak

 Power and water were restored in Kyiv, said Serhii Popko, the head of the city’s military administration.
 Popko said that about 30% of consumers in the capital remained without heating and that repair work was ongoing.

-The electricity supply was restored to more than nine in 10 consumers in Ukraine’s northeastern Kharkiv region, local officials said, while power was also restored to a third of consumers in Ukraine’s southern Zaporizhzhia region.
+Power supplies were fully restored in Ukraine’s southern Odesa region, private provider DTEK said Friday afternoon.

+Around 60% of households in the city of Kharkiv that were knocked off grid by Russia’s missile strikes on Thursday were also back online, authorities said, though significant damage remained in the Zhytomyr and Kharkiv regions in Ukraine’s northwest and northeast.

-In another sign of normality quickly returning, Prime Minister Sanna Marin of Finland made an unannounced visit to Kyiv on Friday.
+In another sign of normality quickly returning, Finnish Prime Minister Sanna Marin made an unannounced visit to Kyiv on Friday.

 Zelenskyy and Marin also laid flowers at a nearby memorial to fallen Ukrainian soldiers.